 The internet has opened up unprecedented opportunities for people of all ages to discover and connect with others who share their interests.
 Among the most popular interest-based communities are those that bring together fans of various media texts, including movies, TV shows, music bands, novels, and video games.
 Whether formed around classics like Star Trek, Doctor Who, or Blade Runner, or newer media texts such as Breaking Bad, the Twilight series, or World of Warcraft, these online fan communities make it easier than ever before for people to meet other fans and engage in discussions and creative endeavors around their mutual interests.

 In the past 20 years, amateur fanfiction writers, many of whom are young people between the ages of 13 and 25, have published over 61.5 billion words of fiction in a single online repository alone, Fanfiction.net, an amount that rivals the Google Books English fiction corpus covering the past five centuries.
-This repository included nearly 7 million stories, more than 176 million reviews, and over 1.5 million authors in January 2017.
-Far from mere shallow repositories of pop culture, fanfiction repositories such as Fanfiction.net, Archive Of Our Own, FIMFiction, Whofic, and many others (including sites not exclusive to fanfiction such as Wattpad, Tumblr, Livejournal, reddit, and others), are accumulating significant evidence that sophisticated informal learning is taking place online in novel and unexpected ways.
+This site included nearly 7 million stories, more than 176 million reviews, and over 1.5 million authors in January 2017.
+Far from mere shallow collections of pop culture, fanfiction sites such as Fanfiction.net, Archive Of Our Own, FIMFiction, Whofic, and many others (including sites not exclusive to fanfiction such as Wattpad, Tumblr, LiveJournal, and Reddit), are accumulating significant evidence that sophisticated informal learning is taking place online in novel and unexpected ways.

 The Seven Attributes of Distributed Mentoring